websecret/panel/README.md

 Classes
 -------
 `.js_panel_form-ajax` - forms will be submited by AJAX.
-U can use `.js_form-ajax-redirect` to redirect on repsonse data.link page
+U can use `.js_panel_form-ajax-redirect` to redirect on repsonse data.link page

 `.js_panel_delete-table-row` - attach prompt (y/n) popup on delete action